-The 3rd on our list are powerlifting shoes by Nordic Lifting.
-The brand is on the market just from 2013, but since then they have established their reputation quite well.
+The 4th on our list are powerlifting shoes by Nordic Lifting.
+The brand is on the market since 2013, but since then they have established their reputation quite well.
 They focus on weightlifting and powerlifting equipment and cross-training accessories.

 Our rating: 4.5 / 5

-4th shoes on our list of the best powerlifting shoes are Legacy Lifter Sneakers for men by Reebok.
-While the brand might not be as old as Adidas, it has been on the market since 1958, which tells us pretty much everything about the brand.
+The 5th shoes on our list of the best powerlifting shoes are Legacy Lifter Sneakers for men by Reebok.
+The brand has been on the market since 1958, which tells us pretty much everything about the brand.

 Our rating: 4.5 / 5